Chasqui: Guaman Poma de Ayala

 "It has to be known that the Ynga king had two kinds of runners in this kingdom.
 The first one is named churo mullo chasque (postilion that brings snail) or major runner who could bring [sea] snails from more than 500 leagues, since mulo is the sea snail of the new kingdom.
 They were placed at a distance of half a league.
 And the lesser runner was named caro chasque (messenger of snail) was placed at a day distance [to carry] heavy things.

 And these runners must be sons of chiefs, of loyal and proved knights, as fast as a deer these were paid and equipped by the Inca as lord and king.
-And he (the chasqui) was wearing on his head a big feather sunshade that covered his head in order to be seen form far away and a trumpet that was called huaylla quipa (the snail horn).
+And he (the chasqui) was wearing on his head a big feather sunshade that covered his head in order to be seen from far away and a trumpet that was called huaylla quipa (the snail horn).
 They (the chasquis) were shouting very loud and playing their trumpet and as a weapon they carried a chanbi (fighting club) and a sling.
 And this is how the land was managed by this runners.
 They and their wives and sons, father, mother, brothers and sisters were free form anything that there was [taxes and services for the Inca].
 He never stopped day and night.
 In each chasqui (house) there were four diligent Indians in this kingdom.

 The mentioned king's runners chasque shall have their salary from his majesty of the royal road."